Bergvca/string_grouper/README.md

 `00:17.80` On an m5 pro, where `len(names)` = 663 000

 *in other words*,
-the library is able to perform fuzzy matching of 663 000 names in _less then 18 seconds_ on a 2026 consumer CPU using 15 cores.
+the library is able to perform fuzzy matching of 663 000 names in _less than 18 seconds_ on a 2026 consumer CPU using 15 cores.

 ## Simple Match